locationtech/jts/USING.md

 </dependency>
 ```

 JTS snapshot artifacts are published to the LocationTech Maven repository.
-To include JTS in your project, add the following repositories to your pom.
+To include JTS in a project, add the following repositories to the pom.

 ```xml
 <repositories>